Mental health issues in asylum seekers and refugees

 Tel: 0151 702 5527

 They provide counselling and psychotherapy to asylum seekers and refugees experiencing trauma and psychological problems.
-We also run a 30-hour course accredited with the Open College Network specifically for interpreters who wish to work in this field, called ‘Interpreting in Therapeutic Settings’.
-We also train counsellors and associated professionals to work with interpreters.
+They also run a 30-hour course accredited with the Open College Network specifically for interpreters who wish to work in this field, called ‘Interpreting in Therapeutic Settings’.
+They also train counsellors and associated professionals to work with interpreters.

-They accept referrals from any source, health service, social services, voluntary agencies, clients themselves or interpreters.
+They accept referrals from any source: the health service, social services, voluntary agencies, clients themselves or interpreters.
 Contact via telephone service, appointment system.